leesei/leesei.github.io/src/pages/about.md

       ```
       The language "autohotkey" doesn't exist, falling back to plaintext.
       The language "dockerfile" doesn't exist, falling back to plaintext.
+      The language "katex" doesn't exist, falling back to plaintext.
       The language "logstash" doesn't exist, falling back to plaintext.
       The language "reg" doesn't exist, falling back to plaintext.
       ```